JARPinto/fleet/README.md

 ### Dashboard page
-Dashboard page gives the user a monthly summary of all fleet vehicles in terms of: number of transports, distance done and fuel input.
-It shows to the year total for all those itens.
+Dashboard page gives the user a monthly summary of all fleet vehicles in terms of: number of transports, distance done and fuel input and it shows the yearly total for all those items.
 1. Totals data
 ```python
     # Totals data